The answer to the question of how to design a modern kitchen is to consider all the elements of the room along with its overall look.

 But with bigger spaces come other concerns.
 Clear and obvious flow through the space is important, as is safety and keeping children and guests away from hotspots.

-With hob and oven now usually separate, both need workspace nearby for hot dishes and utensils.
+The range or cooktop and wall ovens need countertop space nearby for hot dishes and utensils.

 Most kitchen companies supply some form of CAD drawing to help visualize a layout in 3D.